carpentries-incubator/ml4bio-workshop/_episodes/03-decision-trees.md

 > ## Definitions
 >
-> Evaluation metrics -
+> Evaluation metrics - used to measure the performance of a model.
 >
-> Confusion matrix -
+> Confusion matrix - a table that summarizes successes and failures of model's predictions.
 {: .callout}

 > ## Software